 FEMSA publishes Prospectus on public tender offer for Valora shares

-Monterrey, Mexico / Muttenz, Switzerland, July 26, 2022 Fomento Económico Mexicano, S.A.B. de C.V.
-(FEMSA; BMV: FEMSAUBD.MX; FEMSAUB.MX; NYSE: FMX) today published the Offer Prospectus for a public tender offer (Offer) by FEMSAs wholly owned subsidiary Impulsora de Marcas e Intangibles, S.A. de C.V. to acquire all publicly held shares of Valora Holding AG (Valora; SIX: VALN) at a price of CHF 260.00 net in cash per share as pre-announced on July 5, 2022.
-The Offer Prospectus is available on www.femsa.gcs-web.com/valora-transaction.
+MONTERREY, Mexico and MUTTENZ, Switzerland, July 26, 2022 (GLOBE NEWSWIRE) -- Fomento Económico Mexicano, S.A.B. de C.V. ("FEMSA”; BMV: FEMSAUBD.MX; FEMSAUB.MX; NYSE: FMX) today published the Offer Prospectus for a public tender offer ("Offer”) by FEMSA’s wholly owned subsidiary Impulsora de Marcas e Intangibles, S.A. de C.V. to acquire all publicly held shares of Valora Holding AG ("Valora”; SIX: VALN) at a price of CHF 260.00 net in cash per share as pre-announced on July 5, 2022.
+The Offer Prospectus is available on https://femsa.gcs-web.com/valora-transaction.

 The main offer period is expected to commence on August 11, 2022, following the completion of a cooling-off period of ten trading days required under Swiss takeover law, and is scheduled to expire at 10:00 a.m.
 Eastern Standard Time (04:00 p.m.
 Central European Summer Time) on September 9, 2022.
 After this period (and subject to possible extensions) and if the minimum acceptance threshold of the valid tender of two-thirds of all Valora shares on a fully diluted basis is reached or waived, there will be an additional acceptance period of ten trading days, during which shareholders can subsequently tender their Valora shares into the Offer.
 The Offer is subject to other customary offer conditions, including regulatory approvals.
 A detailed indicative timetable is set forth in the Offer Prospectus.